kamrinklauschie/My-Sabbatical-2019/README.md

 - ✅ Project: Datesy
 - 🚧 Project: apprenticeship.io
 - 🚧 Project kamr.in (my personal blog and portfolio!)
+- 🚧 Book: Code, The Hidden Language of Computer Hardware and Software by Charles Petzold
+- 🚧 Book: But How Do It Know?
+Basic Principles of Computers for Everyone by J. Clark Scott
 - 🔜 Project allyship.io

 📚 Education & Learning Science